This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 Density parameter defines the maximum distance between stitch samples.
 If the Outline object forms a bend, the distance on the inner side is lower.

-Auto Select Underlay check box allows user to switch off the automatic program decision on what type of underlay will be used for the object.
-The Center, Edge and Zig-Zag check boxes allow user to choose which underlays will be used for the object.
-Density parameter indicates the density of the zig-zag underlay.
+Auto Select Underlay check box allows the user to switch off the automatic program decision on what type of underlay will be used for the object.
+The Center, Edge and Zig-Zag check boxes allow the user to choose which underlays will be used for the object.
+The Density parameter indicates the density of the zig-zag underlay.

 Border sample length defines the size of samples along the outline.